-Yet another male-centred, nostalgia-based blockbuster (really, is it too much to ask for a Jem update?), G.I.
+Yet another male-centred, nostalgia-based blockbuster, G.I.
 Joe: Retaliation is about what you’d expect.
 This John Chu-helmed movie has all the weapon fetishism, stupidity and CGI-couched “action” fans would ask for out of a Hasbro-produced super-commercial, so it largely hits its intended target and stays there quite contently.

 But as a film (and by any fair standards), how does it stand up?
 It doesn’t; it staggers around like the sluggish, idiotic eyesore it is.
 The problem isn’t that G.I.
 Joe: Retaliation is thoughtless, it’s what it tries to sneak in through the windows of the auspicious proposal (heard too often from “serious” critics) to turn your brain off.